iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 # Sharing Experiments

-If your team uses Git server or hosting (e.g. GitHub, GitLab, etc.) to collaborate on projects, you can also use them to save and share DVC Experiments.
+DVC can rely on existing Git servers or hosting (e.g. GitHub, GitLab, etc.) to save and share DVC Experiments.

 <details>